 In July 2014 the report of the inquiry conducted by Ms. Emily Logan, former Ombudsman for Children, under Section 42 of the Garda Síochána Act 2005 into the circumstances surrounding the removal of two Roma children from their families was published and identified a range of steps that need to be taken, including detailed issues that need to be addressed within An Garda Síochána and the HSE, the Child and Family Agency and others, as well as wider issues that relate to how public services generally engage with members of the Roma community.
 All of these recommendations were accepted unequivocally.
 The report of the Group established to monitor the implementation of the recommendations will be published shortly.

-One of the recommendations related to the conducting of an up to date assessment of need for the Roma Community in Ireland and the Department of Justice and Equality has partnered with Pavee Point Traveller and Roma Centre to carry out an Assessment of Need for the Roma Community.
+One of the recommendations related to the conducting of an up to date assessment of need for the Roma Community in Ireland and the Department of Justice has partnered with Pavee Point Traveller and Roma Centre to carry out an Assessment of Need for the Roma Community.
 The results should be known by end August 2015 allowing for further improved interactions with and service delivery for the Roma community in Ireland.